Pauleen2020/AI-CW-Part-1/README.md

 all of these below will change and manipulte the weights/genes,NOT the gaits

+--expalin the fitness function

 -- explain selet parents here
-we will take the top 16 and generate 4 completely random spiders to make up 20 spiders
+we will take the top 16 and generate 4 completely random spiders to make up 20 spiders --justify the zselection method (is it tourn or routlette wheel)

 --explain breed function here
 we then will breed these 20 to make 100 spiders, breeding will consist of the crossover function among the top 6 parents + two random parents of from the 20 parents.
+--go into detail of is it a 1point crossover or n point crossover etc

 --explain muttae function here the mutate function will pick a random gene and change it within a threshold of 5%, a variable is set to dicate the chances that a mutaion happens

+--explain how we generate the gait, turning the 24x24 weights into 300x24

+--implement a graph showing fitness progression among the generations

+--understanding tradoffs/thoery

 problems faced/theorised, if the weights are 0 what wil happen.